 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 7: Course Access addresses the extent to which pupils have access to and are enrolled in: B. Programs and services developed and provided to unduplicated pupils California Education Code Section 42238.02(b) (1) For purposes of this section unduplicated pupil means a pupil enrolled in a school district or a charter school who is either classified as an English learner, eligible for a free or reduced-price meal, or is a foster youth.
 Students received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 Elementary Schools: Art: All Students received art Instruction.
 Music: 5th and 6th grade students self-select participation in band: 5th Grade: 209 6th Grade: 151 (Total 360) All students in 4th grade at Roosevelt, Lincoln, and King schools received music instruction.
 (The schools with the highest #s of low income students) Junior High Students received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 Elementary Schools: Art: All Students received art Instruction.
 Music: 5th and 6th grade students self-select participation in band: 5th & 6th grade 466 All students in 4th grade at Roosevelt, Lincoln, and King schools received music instruction.
 (The schools with the highest #s of low income students) Junior High 239 students chose art.
-Students will receive instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
+Students received instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
+Elementary Schools: Art: All Students received art Instruction.
+Music: 5th and 6th grade students self-select participation in band: 5th Grade: 248 6th Grade: 215 (Total 463) All students in 4th grade at Richmond, Roosevelt, Lincoln, and King schools received music instruction.
+(The schools with the highest #s of low income students) Students will receive instruction in art, music, and physical education, and participate in these subjects as evidenced by the numbers of students in art, music, and PE along with the number of minutes of PE students receive.
 All students will receive the required number of PE minutes.
 Elementary Schools: Art: All Students will receive art Instruction.
 Music: 5th and 6th grade students will self-select participation in band: 5th Grade: 200 6th Grade: 175 All students in 4th grade at Roosevelt, Lincoln, and King schools will receive music instruction.
 (The schools with the